-All of our leather is a by-product of the meat industry.
+All of our leather is a by-product if the meat industry.
 We ensure that the herds are sustainably managed and are not from pasture obtained by deforestation.

-Modern leather manufacturing recycles over 270 million cowhides each year.
-These are a by-product of the food industry and without the ability of the leather industry to transform them into leather, over 7 million tonnes would go to landfills with huge environmental and biological impacts.
-Leather makes a sustainable contribution to a society that needs to consume less, reuse more and recycle everything.
+Modern leather manufacturing recycles over 270 million cow hides each year.
+These are a by-product of the food industry and without the ability of the leather industry to transform them into leather, over 7 million tonnes would go to landfill with huge environmental and biological impact.
+Leather makes a sustainable contribution to a society that needs to consume less, reuse more and a recycle everything.